kazmierzq/kazmierzq/README.md

 - 🎲 love to play board games...
 - 🎮 ...and PC/PS games...
 - 🏀 ...or some squash, basketball and football with friends
-- 📫 Currently based in Wrocław, Poland
+- 📫 currently based in Wrocław, Poland
   - 🏡 with Żary/Zielona Góra (lubuskie, Poland) always in my heart

 ## 🛑 Wait, before you go!
 Feel free to visit my Repositories (they are still being prepared, but I hope that I will add something soon) - all comments and critics are welcome.

-You can contact me by [my LinkedIn page](https://https://www.linkedin.com/in/konrad-wroblewski/) as well.
+**You can contact me by [my LinkedIn page](https://https://www.linkedin.com/in/konrad-wroblewski/) as well.**